WalkingDevFlag/Snake-Game/README.md

 - **Game window settings**: Adjust the window size, background color, and title by modifying the `Screen()` and `bgcolor()` methods.
 - **Difficulty level**: Modify the `delay` variable to change the speed of the snake and adjust the game difficulty.

+### Future Enhancements

+In the future, I plan to explore and implement various path-finding algorithms to enhance the snake's movement and decision-making.
+This could include algorithms like A* (A-star), Dijkstra's algorithm, or Breadth-First Search (BFS).
+By incorporating these algorithms, the snake's behavior can become more intelligent and strategic, providing an even more engaging gameplay experience.

 Feel free to modify and distribute the code as per your needs.